Tech-Meet-Solutions/Bosch-CV-9th-InterIIT-Tech-Meet/README.md

 ## The Team
 [![Team pic](team.jpg)]

+# Running the code:
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.

 ## Read the flow of code [here](./FlowReadme.txt)